 In the Old Testament, Israelites built large rock pillars to record significant events.
 The pillars were used to remind passers-by of something God did in that place.

-When I’m discouraged, I similarly remind myself of ways God has shown His faithfulness to me in the past.
+In a similar way, when I’m discouraged I remind myself of ways God showed His faithfulness to me in the past.
 Sometimes it takes reading my old journals to recognize God was at work.
-I find a prayer that I prayed and flick through the pages and see when God answered it.
-I read about a trial that led to a blessing.
-I notice small things I would have missed if I hadn’t looked back.
+Here are some of the rocks I find in the pages of my journal:

 I’ve begun using the Our Journey feature of MissionHub to capture small steps of faith that I took with Lisa and to see what God is doing as a result.
 Now I can reread the story of Lisa, me and God, reminding myself of all the times God showed up along the way.